 In the expansive world of content, the importance of creative workflows often gets overshadowed.
 Given that marketing and design significantly influence the success path of a campaign, having robust processes at every stage is non-negotiable.
 We’ll delve into the pivotal role of creative operations, courtesy of valuable insights from operations managers at Team ITG, to help brands seamlessly navigate the turbulent waters of high content demand.

 Commonly referred to as “creative ops,” creative operations embody a brand’s blueprint to align its resources and assets efficiently, streamlining processes and enhancing performance.
 It’s about introducing structure to the creative process within an organisation, propelling the creative team to move faster and deliver superior output.

-- Defining the creative processes in your company and understanding how they can be improved.
+- Defining and improving creative processes within your company

-- Setting up clear metrics and KPIs to quantify the success of creative projects.
+- Laying down clear metrics and KPIs to gauge the success of creative initiatives

 Creative operations is a function that is uniquely positioned to solve certain challenges for rapidly scaling organisations, and that works within, alongside and sometimes outside of the established organisational structure of a company.